-2 You click 'buy' and receive a confirmation of all the details of the deal.
+2 You click 'place deal' and receive a confirmation of all the details of the deal.
 You have bought £1/point of EUR/USD at a rate of 12978.1, with a trailing stop with a distance of 20 points and a step of ten points.

-Your deal appears in the 'open positions' window, where you can view the current Stop level: you opened your spread bet at 12978.1 and the Stop is placed 20 points lower, as specified, at 12958.1.
-In the 'type' column there appears 'T (10)'.
-The 'T' shows the type of Stop is trailing and the '10' in the brackets indicates the step (clicking on either the Stop level in the 'Stop' column or the figures in the 'type' column will open a ticket that allows you to amend any or all of the step, the distance and the current absolute Stop level).
+3 Your deal appears in the 'positions' panel, where you can view the current Stop level: you opened your spread bet at 12978.1 and the Stop is placed 20 points lower, as specified, at 12958.1.
+The 'T' next to the stop size shows the type of Stop is trailing, and clicking the 'T' will reveal the stop distance and the details of your step.
+You can edit your stop at any time from here, or your market's chart.